Edinson Cavani

-Edinson Roberto Cavani Gómez (/es/; born 14 February 1987) is a Uruguayan professional footballer who plays as a striker for and captains Liga Profesional de Fútbol club Βοca Juniors.
-Nicknamed "El Matador" (The Bullfighter), he is considered as one of the best strikers of his generation.
+Edinson Roberto Cavani Gómez (/es/; /it/; born 14 February 1987) is a Uruguayan professional footballer who last played as a striker for Boca Juniors.
+Nicknamed "El Matador" (The Bullfighter), he is regarded as one of the best strikers of his generation.
+He is known for his off the ball movement, work ethic, and finishing.
+Cavani is one of the few players to have scored 100 goals in two of Europe's big five leagues.
+He is currently without club after leaving Club Atlético Boca Juniors the 1st of July of 2026.

 Cavani began his career playing for Danubio in Montevideo, where he played for two years, before moving to Italian side Palermo in 2007.
 In 2010, Cavani signed for Napoli, who signed him on an initial loan deal before buying him for a total fee of €17 million.
-He helped them win the Coppa Italia in 2012 and established himself as the most dominant striker in Serie A. In mid-2013, Cavani joined Paris Saint-Germain in France for a reported €64 million, at the time the most expensive signing in French football history.
-With PSG, Cavani won six Ligue 1 titles, five Coupes de la Ligue and four Coupes de France.
-He also ranks as the club's second all-time top goalscorer.
-In 2020, Cavani signed with Manchester United, scoring 17 goals in his first season, including a goal in the UEFA Europa League final, before signing for Valencia in 2022.
+He helped them win the Coppa Italia in 2012 and established himself as one of the best players in Serie A, finishing as the Serie A top scorer in the 2012–13 season.
+In mid-2013, Cavani joined French club Paris Saint-Germain for a reported €64 million, at the time the most expensive signing in French football history, and went on to be one of their most important players.

+Although Cavani was frequently deployed on the left wing in a 4–3–3 due to Zlatan Ibrahimović's presence, he scored decisive goals in the 2014 Coupe de la Ligue final and the 2015 and 2016 Coupe de France final.
+After Ibrahimović left in 2016, Cavani returned to a centre-forward role.
+Despite PSG losing the Ligue 1 title in 2016–17, he scored 35 league goals and was named Ligue 1 Player of the Year.
+In 2017–18, he became the club's all-time top goalscorer at the time and finished as the league's top goalscorer for a second consecutive season as PSG reclaimed the Ligue 1 title.
+In total, he won six Ligue 1 titles.
+In 2020, Cavani signed with Manchester United before signing for Valencia in 2022 and Boca Juniors in the following year.

 Cavani scored on his Uruguay debut against Colombia in 2008, and went on to earn 136 caps and score 58 international goals, only behind strike partner Luis Suárez among Uruguayan internationals.
 He participated in ten major international tournaments: four FIFA World Cups (2010, 2014, 2018 and 2022), five Copas América (2011, 2015, 2016, 2019 and 2021), and one FIFA Confederations Cup (2013).
 Cavani scored at the 2010 World Cup to help Uruguay to fourth place in the tournament, and in 2011 was part of the Uruguay squad that won a record fifteenth Copa América title.
 He finished as the CONMEBOL 2018 World Cup qualification top scorer with ten goals.

-During his time in Italy, Cavani was named in the league's Team of the Year three times and was Serie A top scorer in the 2012–13 season.
-During his time in Ligue 1, he was named in the UNFP Ligue 1 Team of the Year three times, was awarded Ligue 1 Player of the Year for the 2016–17 season, and was the league's top scorer in the 2016–17 and 2017–18 seasons.
 He was awarded the Golden Foot in 2018 for his achievements in football.